 If you have been following me on Instagram, you may have seen the photos I have posted of desk tops, doors, and rv stuff… you might be confused… hopefully this post will clear it up for you.

-Because we have the room, they asked if they could park it here while they worked on it.
+Because we have the room, they asked if they could park it at my house while they worked on it.
 Of course… since when I was doing my part it also made my life easier to not have to go somewhere else and if there is one thing we have here, it’s extra space to park things.
 So a few weeks later, they drove down to the Carolinas and picked this thing up… brand new from the lot… then they parked it in our side yard and immediately proceeded to gut it… seriously.
-Let that sink in.. and yes, she said I could tell you, I think she is insane.
+Let that sink in.. and YES, she said I could tell you, I think she is insane.

-That having been said… here are some before pictures to get you ready for everything that has been done (and I will also say, I about fell out of my chair when I looked back at them forgetting the real before).
+That having been said… here are some before pictures to get you ready for everything that has been done (and I will also say, I about fell out of my chair when I looked back at them forgetting the “real before”).
 All these photos are courtesy of Campers Inn where she purchased the unit.

 A little better look at the kitchen.
 The countertops are solid surface and faux Carrera marble (actually lovely so they get to stay).

 I have no idea why they took a picture with all the drawers and doors open in the kitchen, but the dead straight view gives you a good idea of what we had to work with.
+Maybe it has something to do with showing you the amount of storage?

 This is the area at the top of the bed- with the “closets” open: